 If you're lucky enough to have some (mechanical!) help with your dishes, how's your helper doing these days?
-Winter cooking can be tough on the dishwasher.
+Cooking can be tough on the dishwasher.
 All those goopy soups, milk-crusted mugs, and baked-on casseroles can overload it; perhaps you're feeling like things aren't running so smoothly or smelling as good as they ought to in there.

 10 Tips to Help Your Dishwasher Run Better